Apply to our online undergrad and grad certificates.

 Levine has been teaching courses on U.S. cultural history for the BIS program since 2006.
 He was appointed the program’s first full-time faculty member in 2014.
-One year later, Levine was appointed the program's director, and today also serves as an associate professor.
+One year later, Levine was appointed the program's director, and today also serves as interim associate dean for academic programs and associate professor.

 Leaving a tenured position at the University of Maine to come to Charlottesville, Levine found BIS students a revelation.
 “It is extremely energizing to teach adult students—especially the highly motivated students in our program,” he says.
 “They bring a mix of personal and professional experiences to discussions that you just don’t encounter in the traditional classroom.”

 Levine has also been excited to see the BIS program grow and evolve.
 The program can now be completed entirely online.
 He has also rolled out a new advising plan designed to help students focus on the skills they want to enhance while in the program, the academic areas they wish to explore, and the personal, professional, or academic goals they want to achieve.
 Levine is also in the process of developing new concentrations that will provide students with the opportunities to explore particular academic or professional areas in depth.